huggingface/peft/examples/pissa_finetuning/README.md

 ## Advanced Usage

 ### Access the preprocessed models
-Download the decomposed models directly from the [Hugging Face Collections](https://huggingface.co/collections/fxmeng/pissa-661ce700721235e542a5d7a8).
+We recommend downloading decomposed models directly from the [Hugging Face Collections](https://huggingface.co/collections/fxmeng/pissa-661ce700721235e542a5d7a8) instead of performing SVD every time.
-If the existing models do not meet your needs, apply PiSSA initialization to a pre-trained model and store the decomposed model locally to prevent the necessity of re-decomposition across multiple fine-tuning experiments:
+If the existing models do not meet your needs, apply PiSSA initialization to a pre-trained model and store the decomposed model locally:
 ```bash
 python pissa_finetuning.py \
     --base_model_name_or_path meta-llama/Llama-2-7b-hf \